 Founding directors of the Centre

 As a professor for Nature Conservation Prof. Dr. Pierre Ibisch is with the Eberswalde University for Sustainable Development, Germany.
-He has a strong background in conservation and development in South America where he has lived and worked for about 9 years.
+He has a strong background in conservation and development in South America where he has lived and worked for about a decade.
 Former dean of the faculty of Forest and Environment and founding head of the international Masters programme Global Change Management (among others, teaching experience in biodiversity conservation, system theory, global change ecology, adaptation).
 Currently, he is holding a research professorship for "Biodiversity conservation and natural resource management under global change"; among others, he is implementing research projects and consultancy work on the adaptation of conservation to climate/global change in Latin America, Asia and Europe.
-Ample publication experience (including peer-reviewed journal articles and book chapters), editor and author of a major textbook on biodiversity and conservation in Bolivia and a recent book prepared for the Secretariat of the Convention on Biological Diversity (see below).
+Ample publication experience (including peer-reviewed journal articles and book chapters), editor and author of a major textbook on biodiversity and conservation in Bolivia and a book prepared for the Secretariat of the Convention on Biological Diversity (see below).
 Acting as advisor in various conservation and sustainability-related commissions.
 He was a member of the Board of Directors of the Society for Conservation Biology – Europe Section.
+He serves on the board of Deutsche Umweltstiftung.

 Together, Pierre and Peter have been elaborating a series of joint papers, see also list of selected publications.